Playa de las Américas

 For those who want cheaper accommodation with more space and less bustle, Apartamento Paraiso Royal is a good option.
 It’s only 5 minutes away from the beach.
 It’s also near other places of interest like Piramide de Arona and Siam Park.
 To go around the town, there’s a bicycle rental on the property.

 The one-bedroom apartment offers magnificent sea views guests can admire on the terrace.
 It also has one bathroom, a flat-screen satellite TV, and a fully-equipped kitchen.
+Book Now!

 Where to Dine

 The usual problem in the food scene of Playa de las Américas is not having enough time to try everything.
 One can try a different cuisine in every meal of the day for several days, and it still won’t be enough to taste them all.
 This top-notch resort has restaurants to match.
 And, the gastronomic satisfaction it gives its guests help make it stay as one of Canaries’ best.

 Sushi Amore is the best restaurant in Playa de las Américas.
 And, most of those who have dined here claim that this cozy little place makes one of the best sushi on the planet.
 For non-sushi lovers, don’t dismiss it from the must-try list just yet.
 They also offer to-die-for miso soup, sashimi, spring rolls, gyoza, tempura, and tartars.
 For the finale, try the fried banana for dessert.

 Those who don’t mind spending a little more for food should definitely try El Molino Blanco.
 It’s a beautiful restaurant, but even its beauty doesn’t quite compare to the food they make.
 Their plates of European, Mediterranean, and Spanish delights are that good.
 And, with great ambiance and music, the dining experience is entirely unforgettable.